defconcoimbatore/ctf-DCG91422/README.md

 # ctf-DCG91422
 DEFCON COIMBATORE CAPTURE THE FLAG OFFICIAL RULES &amp; REGULATIONS 2026

-DEFCON COIMBATORE
-CAPTURE THE FLAG
-OFFICIAL RULES & REGULATIONS
 Sponsored by NERDS LAB	Sponsored by OWASP SREC

 These Rules and Regulations govern all participants of the DEFCON CTF event.
 By registering or participating, you acknowledge that you have read, understood, and agreed to abide by every rule listed herein.
 Ignorance of a rule is not a valid defense.
 Violations may result in immediate disqualification, score forfeiture, and/or a permanent ban from future events.

 Registration link: https://forms.gle/gmqJkDqt8EiVs5E37

 ELIGIBILITY & REGISTRATION

 1. Open Participation.
-This CTF is open to all skill levels — students, professionals, and enthusiasts alike.
+This CTF is open to all skill levels - students, professionals, and enthusiasts alike.
 Participants of all backgrounds are welcome.
 2. One Account Per Person.
 Each team member may register and operate only one account.
 3. Accurate Registration.
 All registration information submitted must be accurate and truthful.
 Falsified names, institutional affiliations, or contact details are grounds for disqualification.
 4. Organizer Ineligibility.
 Event organizers, challenge authors and anyone else involved in the creation of the competition are not allowed to participate.